vand3rlinden/vand3rlinden.github.io/content/post/mdo-safelinks-policies.md

   image: /images/mdo-safelinks-policies/mdo-safelinks-policies-front.png
 ---

-> _Safe Links checks for malicious links in email, Teams, and Office 365 apps.
-It scans and modifies URLs in incoming email and checks links at click time._
+> _Safe Links examines emails, Teams messages, and Office 365 apps for malicious links.
+It scans and alters URLs in incoming emails and verifies links at the time of clicking._

 ## What you can manage with a Safe Links policy
 By default, there is no existing default Safe Links policy.
 The security policy preset, "Built-in protection," ensures Safe Links protection for email messages, Microsoft Teams, and files within supported Office apps.